microdotblog/help.micro.blog/_posts/2016-02-03-mirroring-to-github.md

 To disable archiving and sign out of GitHub, clear the repository name and save your blog settings again from the Posts → Design tab.

+Micro.blog does not attempt to remove files from your GitHub repository.
+If you delete an upload from your blog, you'll need to also delete it manually from GitHub.

 If you want [GitHub Pages](https://pages.github.com/) to serve your archive over the web, use a repository name in the format `your-username.github.io`.